truenas/middleware/docs/userguide/index.rst

 To configure any FTP scenario to use encrypted connections:

 #.  **Enable TLS** in S:menuselection:`Services --> FTP`.
 Check the box "Enable TLS".
 Once you press "OK", a certificate and key will automatically be
-    generated for you and **proftpd** will restart and be configured to use that certificate.
+    generated for you and :command:`proftpd` will restart and be configured to use that certificate.
 If you prefer to use your own certificate, delete the automatically generated one that appears in the "Certificate and private key" field and paste in your own certificate and key.

 #.  **Specify secure FTP when accessing the FreeNAS® system.** For example, in Filezilla input